bradyhouse/house/fiddles/aws/storage-gateway.md

 Storage Gateway is an "S3" product.
 The service can be used to connect an on-premise virtual gateway directly with S3 enabling an organizations to securely store data in the cloud using a `scalable, cost-effective approach`.

-Programmatically, the product is a "virtual machine image" that is mounted via a hyper-visor client (VMWare ESXi or Microsoft Hyper-V) running on-premise.
+Programmatically, the product is a `virtual machine image` that is mounted via a hyper-visor client (VMWare ESXi or Microsoft Hyper-V) running on-premise.
 This local gateway is then used to propagate (or asynchronous replicate) data to S3.
 The virtual machine can be configured to establish one of 3 types of storage work flows: